brycewray/eleventy_solo/src/posts/2018/11/some-curmudgeonish-thoughts.md

 I make no bones about it: I am a dyed-in-the-wool Apple fan, and from ’way back in the eighties at that.
 (I would say, “Apple sheep,” but I think [this guy](https://www.youtube.com/channel/UCa962e5dqRMO1nUldwaaRMw) may have that term locked up.)
 Of course, many don’t share my high regard for that company and its products, and they absolutely have a right to feel that way.

-However, I don’t get the Web commenters who, usually with antipathy, refer to the Macintosh as the _MAC_ (or just _MAC_ in referring to the platform).
+However, I don’t get the web commenters who, usually with antipathy, refer to the Macintosh as the _MAC_ (or just _MAC_ in referring to the platform).
 All caps?
 No. Not ever.
 It’s _Mac_.
 It was never an acronym for something.

 _MAC_, however, _is_ an acronym for either a [MAC address](https://techterms.com/definition/macaddress) or the telephone industry term, [_moves, adds, and changes_](https://www.gartner.com/it-glossary/mac-moves-adds-and-changes) (in which case, that would be _MACs_).
 So my Mac has a MAC address and, if it were in a place of business rather than my home office, probably would be sitting near a phone that is subject to a MAC order.
 Fair enough?